-Infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear — may need to be drained.
+Your doctor may drain any infected sinuses or mastoids — the bones behind the outer ear that connect to the middle ear.

 Antibiotics can't cure viral meningitis, and most cases improve on their own in several weeks.
 Treatment of mild cases of viral meningitis usually includes: